Ice hockey in the United Kingdom

 Ice hockey has been played in the United Kingdom since the beginning of the twentieth century, and it was a game between English Army veterans played in Canada that is the first recorded use of a sawed-off ball, which led to the use of the puck in hockey.
-The Great Britain men's national ice hockey team enjoyed worldwide success through the 1920s and 1930s, achieving bronze at the 1924 Olympics, and gold twelve years later.
+The Great Britain men's national ice hockey team enjoyed worldwide success through the 1920s and 1930s, winning bronze at the 1924 Olympics, and gold twelve years later.
 They also won medals at the World Championships in 1935, 1937 and 1938, though never won the tournament.
 The national team has struggled since the Second World War, and has not finished better than twelfth in the World Championships since 1962.
 Ice hockey is played professionally in the United Kingdom in the Elite Ice Hockey League, a ten team league which was founded in 2003.